Natural, artificial and synthetic fibres:

 Natural, artificial and synthetic fibres

-Textile fibres can be classified according to
+Textile fibers can be classified according to

 • Origin of the fiber